 When they’d coax me outside to join them I noticed a change.
 Suddenly I too would be laughing at someone’s crazy shot and I’d come back in rejuvenated.
 Things seemed ok, and I’d realize that it’s these moments that we let slip by when we’re trying to focus on yesterday, tomorrow and six things today.

 Think about your day.
 Are you constantly doing multiple things simultaneously?
-What would happen if you arranged your schedule so you could devote your full attention to some of those activities?
+What if you arranged your schedule so you could devote your full attention to some of those activities?
 Or if you left your phone home for two hours when you go out to dinner?

 5. Stop Living Without a Plan